AdobeDocs/experience-platform.en/help/rtcdp/destinations/destinations-workspace.md

 Element | Description
 ---------|----------
- Destination Name | The name you provided for your activation flow to this destination.
+ Name | The name you provided for your activation flow to this destination.
  Destination | The destination platform that you selected for your activation flow.
- Created | The date and UTC time when the activation flow to the destination was created.
- Connection Type | *For email marketing destinations only*.
-Represents the connection type to your storage bucket.
-Can be S3 or FTP.
+ Connection Type | Represents the connection type to your storage bucket or destination. <ul><li>For email marketing destinations: Can be S3 or FTP.</li><li>For real-time advertising destinations: Server-to-server</li></ul>
  Username | The account credentials you selected for the destination flow.
  Segments | The number of segments that are being activated to this destination.
+ Created | The date and UTC time when the activation flow to the destination was created.
  Status | `Active` or `Inactive`.
 Indicates whether data is currently being activated to this destination.
 To edit the status, see [Disable activation](/help/rtcdp/destinations/activate-destinations.md#disable-activation).

 Click on a destination row to bring up more information about the destination in the right rail.